Visual Crossovers with Other Series/Movies

 Close Encounters of the Third Kind

-We can see models of the original Enterprise and of a Klingon battlecruiser that belong to the character Roy Neary.
+In the 1977 sci-fi movie, we can see models of the original Enterprise and of a Klingon battlecruiser that belong to the character Roy Neary.

 James Bond 007 - Goldeneye